PaulZH/void/README.md

+## Introduction

-This tool allows to generation void data for a sparql endpoint.
+Using this tool you can generate VoID data for a SPARQL endpoint.

-It covers following sections of the Void specification.
+It covers following sections of the VoID specification.
 * 3.2 SPARQL endpoints (void:sparqlEndpoint)
 * 4.1 Example resources (void:exampleResource )
 * 4.2 Patterns for resource URIs (void:uriSpace)